aritzLizoain/CNN-Image-Segmentation/README.md

 If you use this code in a publicly available project, please post an issue or create a pull request and your project link will be added here.

-## 7. :egg: :hatching_chick: :hatched_chick: Versioning NEEDS TO BE UPDATED
+## 7. :egg: :hatching_chick: :hatched_chick: Versioning

 * First release: [1.0 CNN on simulated images](https://github.com/aritzLizoain/Image-segmentation/releases/tag/v1.0).

-Azalpena
+Only for simulated images.
+Not for real images.

 * Second release: [2.0 CNN Image Segmentation](https://github.com/aritzLizoain/Image-segmentation/releases/tag/v2.0).

-Soon
+For both simulated and real images.

 ## 8. :family: Acknowledgements